nodejs/node/doc/api/cli.md

 The valid arguments for the `--allow-fs-write` flag are:

 * `*` - To allow all `FileSystemWrite` operations.
-* Multiple paths can be allowed using multiple `--allow-fs-read` flags.
+* Multiple paths can be allowed using multiple `--allow-fs-write` flags.
-  Example `--allow-fs-read=/folder1/ --allow-fs-read=/folder1/`
+  Example `--allow-fs-write=/folder1/ --allow-fs-write=/folder1/`

 Paths delimited by comma (`,`) are no longer allowed.
 When passing a single flag with a comma a warning will be displayed.